Although engine failure in modern aeroplanes is quite rare, the take-off phase incorporates all the worst aspects of this type of emergency.

 Trouble checks are a way to diagnose (or troubleshoot) the causes of an engine failure and hopefully reinstate engine operation.
 They cover the most common causes, and give you an increased chance of getting the engine running again.

-Selector ON, fuel pump ON (if applicable), change tanks (touch).
+Fuel selector ON, fuel pump ON (if applicable), change tanks (touch).

 Fuel pressure and the contents gauges are checked and compared with the fuel tank selected.

-RICH, carb heat HOT, primer LOCKED.
+Mixture RICH, carb heat HOT, primer LOCKED.

 These are rechecked and the mixture, in the case of partial power, altered (touch) to see if there is any improvement in power or smoothness.